krystal/katapult-whmcs/README.md

 [Create a server in WHMCS](https://docs.whmcs.com/Servers#Adding_a_New_Server) and assign it to the Katapult module.
 You can use any values in the fields (hostname, password etc) as they're not used anywhere.

-**Note:** Ensure the server is the default (marked with an asterisk*).
+**⚠️ Note:** Ensure the server is the default (marked with an asterisk*).
 All future Katapult services will need to be assigned to it for SSO to function.

 ### Create the first product
 Before you can sell a Katapult service, you need to create a new WHMCS product.
 [Create a product as normal](https://docs.whmcs.com/Setting_Up_Your_First_Product) and set the module to `Katapult`.
 It is important that at this stage you click **Save Changes** before proceeding.